geopm/geopm/service/docs/source/geopm_agent_cpu_activity.7.rst

       maximum memory bandwidth.
       Used to build a mapping of uncore frequencies to maximum memory bandwidths for frequency steering.
+      If this policy value is NAN the corresponding ``NODE_CHARACTERIZATION::CPU_UNCORE_FREQUENCY_#`` signal
+      will be used.
+If all these policy values are NAN and the signals unavailable (or uninitialized) then dynamic uncore frequency decisions will be disabled.

   ``MAX_MEMORY_BANDWIDTH_#``\ :
       The maximum possible memory bandwidth associated with the same numbered uncore frequency.
       Used to build a mapping of uncore frequencies to maximum memory bandwidths for frequency steering.
+      If this policy value is NAN the corresponding ``NODE_CHARACTERIZATION::CPU_UNCORE_MAXIMUM_MEMORY_BANDWIDTH_#`` signal
+      will be used.
+If all these policy values are NAN and the signals unavailable (or uninitialized) then dynamic uncore frequency decisions will be disabled.

 Report Extensions
 -----------------